Tell us which switch brand has a crazy collection of many many switches? Kailh switches?

 Brown switch

 The Kailh Brown switches offer a great tactile feel with a heavy force.
 It is smooth and nice when typing.
 Besides, the emitted sound is low but a little bit louder than the Kailh Red switches.
-Note that when the key returns, the feedback is not as clear as usual tactile though.
+Therefore, with great tactile feedback and quieter, the Brown switches are both good for gaming and typing.

 The Kailh Black switches are heavy-force linear switches that are designed for gaming.
 It is nice, smooth, and not loud.
 However, due to the scratchiness, it is not promising like other Black switches out there in the market or other Kailh lineups.